 But Heiman's major love these days is underwater videography.
 At a recent international film festival, he won the Stan Waterman award for excellence in underwater videography.
 The award is named for the man who is one of the world's foremost videographers.

-Hofstein sold his equity in PEP in 1978, did some consulting and then, in 1990, founded Ascot Technologies Inc., now ATI Systems Inc. which is involved in advanced imaging, data recognition and data capture²even with varied documents and varied formats.
+Hofstein sold his equity in PEP in 1978, did some consulting and then, in 1990, founded Ascot Technologies Inc., now ATI Systems Inc. which is involved in advanced imaging, the application of Expert System technology to data recognition and data capture even with varied documents and varied formats.
 He's now president and chief technologist.